pcafstockf/openapi-ast-generator/README.md

 Contributions and suggestions welcome!

 ## Next Steps
-I am a big fan of `Angular` and of `openapi-backend`.
-Generating an Angular based client is first on my list.
-After that I will likely develop a Fastify server based on `fastify-openapi-glue` (and / or maybe just plain `Fastify`).
-If I do implement the native Fastify approach, the OpenApi spec used for input will need to be >= v3.1, so I can use Json Schema.
-`express-openapi-validator` seems pretty popular, so that might be something I pursue.
+* There are a few todos WRT how the client decides to submit data.
+* Thinking about splitting into two tools.
+  * First would bundle / optimize the document, and ouput languager-neutral `CodeGenAst` (as json).
+  * Second would take output of the first and produce TypeScript client / server.
+  * This would **perhaps** make Java and C++ generators easier to build.
+* I may take a little time to look at fast-json and fast-json-stringify in the client.
-Webpacking this project to a single file standalone cli tool is also high on my list.
+* Webpacking this project to a single file standalone cli tool (or two) is high on my list.
-Lets see how all that goes, and perhaps a version 2 will support a Java Jakarta EE server and a C++ client.
+* Once 1.0 is released, perhaps a version 2 will support a Java Jakarta EE server and a C++ client.

 ## Warning
 Currently I have tsconfig setup such that all top level files are covered.